tethysplatform/tethys/docs/installation/production/docker/primer.rst

 **Last Updated:** November 2021

 This tutorial provides an overview of Docker and the key concepts needed to use it effectively.
+For more detailed descriptions of the concepts in this tutorial, please review the articles in the footnotes.

 Shipping Analogy
 ================